stts-se/tillstudpub/audio_streaming/README.md

 ## Audio stream capture

-The current Javascript client uses a [ScriptProcessorNode](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) to capture the input audio as a stream.
+The current JavaScript client uses a [ScriptProcessorNode](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) to capture the input audio as a stream.

 Since this part of the Web Audio API is deprecated, we are working on an update using [AudioWorkletNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletNode) instead.